carlesgutierrez/Alienware13R3_Linux_Darknet/README.md

 Installing Windows 10 is easy.
 Simply create a bootable USB using the Windows 10 Media Creation Tool.
 Get the drivers from Dell's website and get it all working.
 Ubuntu installer

-Creating a bootable USB Ubuntu installer can be done using Rufus, using these instructions.
+Creating a bootable USB Ubuntu installer can be done using Rufus...

 ----------------------------------------------------------------------